France wants Libya transition summit: Juppe

 "This is a subject of great satisfaction," Juppe said.
 "France has taken risks for a just cause."

-Sarkozy would speak by telephone later on Monday with Mahmoud Jibril, leader of Libya's National Transitional Council, and Jibril was expected in Paris "in the coming days," Juppe said.
+Sarkozy spoke by telephone Monday with Mahmoud Jibril, leader of Libya's National Transitional Council, and invited him to Paris Wednesday.

 The Libya contact group includes the United States, Britain, Arab states such as Qatar as well as the likes of the United Nations and Arab League.